-69. Holiday Clubs provide an important source of childcare during the school holiday periods.
-Given the unique position of holiday clubs they will not be required to fulfil the requirements for eligible employees, however they will be capped on the number of employees claimed for at the same number as claimed for and listed on the relevant 2019 schedule.
+70.69.
+Holiday Clubs provide an important source of childcare during the school holiday periods.
+The nature of employees of holiday clubs means that most will not have been employed and on the social security schedule for March 2020.
+Given the unique position of holiday clubs they will not be required to fulfil the requirements for eligible claim for the employees on the March 2020 schedule, howeveremployees, however they will be capped on the number of employees claimed for at the same number as claimed for and listed on the relevant 2019 schedule.